 - Light nausea

 These side effects tend to subside as the body adapts and fat burning increases.
-Within a week, they are usually gone.
+Within a week, they are usually gone and some people don’t experience them at all.

 The Keto Diet is a powerful tool for those looking to get lean, increase energy, sleep better, and much more.
 There are other potentially life-changing benefits too.
 The bottom line: it offers real results without relying on medication.
 When you change the fuel source your body uses, magic can happen.